JustinType/ansible-lemonldap/README.md

  * `ldap_base`, base for ldap search queries (i.e: `"dc=domain,dc=local"`)
  * `ldap_account`, account used for ldap authentication (i.e: `"cn=websso,cn=users,dc=domain,dc=local"`)
  * `ldap_password`, password of this account
+ * `activate_SAML`, activate SAML and generate a self-signed certificate to the server for Identy Provider, can be "yes" or "no"

 Configuration: Skin Customization [Optional]
 --------------